OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 # Taxonomy assembly

-Taxonomies are ordinarily managed as databases that grow by the addition of individual records and occasional localized rearrangements, as when a genus is "lumped" or "split".
-Taxonomic information can be incorporated from other sources, but this may require a manual merge, in order to adjudicate conflicts.
-For example, if a species in the taxonomy is missing from the new source, it must be determined whether the species should be removed (e.g. the name is invalid), or kept (the new source is incomplete).
+Large-scale taxonomy projects are managed either as databases or as federations of databases.
+A taxonomic database grows by discrete modifications to a current database state: the addition of individual records and groups of records, localized rearrangements, "lumping" and "splitting", and so on.
+With difficulty, information can be copied wholesale from other taxonomic sources, but this may require a manual merge, so that the inevitable conflicts can be mediated.
+For example, if a species in the taxonomy is missing from the new source, it must be determined whether the species should be removed (e.g. the name is not current), or kept (the new source is incomplete).

-An alternative to record-level taxonomy management is federation.
-A federated taxonomy algorithmically combines a number of source taxonomies.
+Federated management is geared toward repeated harvest of information from multiple sources.
+A federated does not have its own information, but instead it algorithmically combines information from a number of source taxonomies.
 The advantage of federation is that it tracks all source taxonomies faithfully.
 Every piece of information in the federation is justified by the latest versions of the sources.

-...
+NCBI Taxonomy, IRMNG, uBio(?), ... are managed as databases.
+Catalog of Life, the GBIF backbone, and the Open Tree Taxonomy are federations.

 ## Taxonomy construction